sunitakawane/siglens-docs/docs/alerts.md

       ![alert-4](/static/img/alert-4.png)

 4. **Save and Verify:**
    - Save your alert rule.
-The alert status should now be set to 'firing'.
+If the condition for alert rule is satisfied, the alert status will be set to 'firing'.

       ![alert-5](/static/img/alert-5.png)